Once You Are Accepted

 Guidance

 Hands-on advising and guidance is a hallmark of the Program.
-You will have access to the Director and advising guidance as much as needed.
-You can expect to meet at least once a semester with the Director or your designated advisor to review course selection, your academic progress, and any decisions about a degree track.
+You will have access to advising guidance as much as needed.
+You can expect to meet at least once a semester with your designated advisor to review course selection, your academic progress, and any decisions about a degree track.
 Our advising strategy is to map out a selection of courses so that you are not overloaded but still capture as many prerequisites needed for a future career or graduate school work.
 You may request advising meetings as frequently as you would like, and we will connect you with other resources around Ithaca College that you may need.
 For example, students interested in a pre-medical curriculum are referred to the interdisciplinary Health Professions Advisory Committee which provides additional assistance with course selection and also writes medical school letters of recommendations for students.

 Introduction to Health Professions Course